 Deliverables: Completed ITS work plan tasks

 Timeframe: Ongoing July - October

-Lead Agency: RVCOG; Supporting Agencies: MRMPO member jurisdictions
+Subtask 3.2 RTP Maintenance & Development

-Subtask 3.2 RTP Maintenance & Development Work Task Budget: \$40,928 FHWA MPO Planning Funds, \$29,138 ODOT Match for FHWA-PL funds, \$3,335 FTA 5303 Metropolitan Planning Funds, \$7,587 In-Kind Match, \$868
+FHWA MPO Planning Funds, \$35,054 ODOT Match for FHWA-PL funds, \$4,013 FTA 5303 Metropolitan Planning Funds, \$8,172

 The Regional Transportation Plan (RTP) for the Middle Rogue Metropolitan Planning Organization is anticipated was adopted in March 2016.
 While maintaining the existing plan it is also time to begin the development of the Update which is to be adopted in calendar year 2020.